jerry1984Y/AFP-Deep/README.md

 ProtTrans (ProtT5-XL-UniRef50 model)

 # 3. Description
-The proposed AFP-Deep method is implemented using Python on torch.
-The model learns sequence global contextual features  using pre-trained language models (pLMs) using transfer learning and the hybrid deep neural network designed for evolutionary context extraction enhances the correlation between evolutionary embedding and antifreeze pattern.
+Accurate identification of antifreeze proteins (AFPs) is crucial in developing biomimetic synthetic anti-icing materials and low-temperature organ preservation materials.
+Although numerous machine-learning methods have been proposed for AFPs prediction, the complex and diverse nature of AFPs limits the prediction performance of existing methods.
+In this study, we propose AFP-Deep, a new deep learning method to predict antifreeze proteins by integrating deep embedding from protein sequences with pre-trained protein language models and evolutionary contexts with hybrid feature extraction networks.
+The experimental results demonstrated that the main advantage of AFP-Deep is its utilization of pre-trained protein language models, which can extract discriminative global contextual features from protein sequences.
+Additionally, the hybrid deep neural networks designed for protein language models and evolutionary context feature extraction enhances the correlation between embeddings and antifreeze pattern.
+The performance evaluation results show that AFP-Deep achieves superior performance compared to state-of-the-art models on benchmark datasets, achieving an AUPRC of 0.724 and 0.924, respectively.

 # 4 Datasets
 ## 4.1 Dateset481
 The dataset is obtained from Kandaswamy et. al [1], containing 481 antifreeze proteins and 9493 non-antifreeze proteins.
 The Files in Dateset dictionary are:

 AFP481.seq: this file contains 481 AFPs with key-value format